Enontekiö: Prehistory and Swedish age

 The first human settlement in Enontekiö emerged after the retreat of the glaciers at the end of the last ice age, when people of the Komsa culture migrated from the coast of the Arctic Ocean.
 The oldest traces of settlement were found at the shores of the Ounasjärvi Lake and are dated to a time 6,000 BC.
 Later, the Sami population of Lapland, which predominated for a long time in Enontekiö, developed by the blending of this stone-age ancestral population with speakers of Uralic languages, who immigrated after the 3rd millennium BC.
 Initially, the inhabitants of Enontekiö made their living from hunting and fishing, and they had only a few reindeer as draught animals.

 In early modern times, Enontekiö came under Swedish influence during the course of the Christianisation of the shamanistic Sami.
 In the 16th century, Enontekiö's first church was built.
 It was a small wooden building in the village of Rounala on the right shore (today in Sweden) of the Könkämäeno river.
 According to tradition, the church was erected by three Sami brothers who had converted to Christianity.
 It was a central meeting point, where Sami people gathered for religious ceremonies, where merchants travelled to sell their wares, and where Swedish officials held judicial courts at particular times.
 In 1611, a new church was built in the village of Markkina.
 After the destruction of this church, another one was erected in the same place in 1661.

 Since the end of the 17th century, the reindeer-Sami culture, which was based on keeping large herds of reindeer, spread from Norwegian and Swedish Lapland to Enontekiö.
-The reindeer-Sami of Enontekiö had a nomadic way of life; they moved with their animals between the coniferous forests in the south to Kåfjord, Kvænangen, and Nordreisa on the coast of the Arctic Ocean following the annual cycle of summer and winter grazing land.
+The reindeer-Sami of Enontekiö had a nomadic way of life; they moved with their animals between the coniferous forests in the south to Kåfjord, Kvænangen, and Nordreisa (in Norway) on the coast of the Arctic Ocean following the annual cycle of summer and winter grazing land.
 Enontekiö's last nomads did not settle down until the 1960s, but the culture of the reindeer-Sami is still preserved in the large-scale herding of reindeer.
 As of the 17th century, the first Finnish people settled down in the south of Enontekiö and introduced the culture of settled agriculture.
 Due to the Finnish immigration and the assimilation of the old-established Sami population, a Finnish majority emerged over the years.